MaterDev/TeamMaker3000/README.md

 The application performs the following tasks:

 1. **Read Student Names**:
-   - The application reads a list of student names from the `dataReal` package.
+   - The application reads a list of student names from the `data` package.

 2. **Create Students**:
    - It creates student instances from the list of names.